smeeckaert/di/README.md

 As of now, because of the lack of type hinting on class properties, you can't set a default value for a property to the name of an actual class.

+## How it works

+The DI::build method will return a Decorator instance, which inherits the DI trait.

+The Decorator act like the object but prevent accessing methods or property.

+Every time a property is changed in the Decorator by the `with` call, it will call the Decorator\Builder to see if all the object mandatory parameters are found.

+If every mandatory parameter is found, it will instanciate the new object, clean the default values used by DI and return it.

+When using `buildImmutable` or `buildSoftImmutable`, the Decorator will never return the new object, instead it will keep the object instance protected and forward appropriate calls to the object.

+## License

+This project is released under the MIT license.